 CO-CURRICULAR OPPORTUNITIES FOR HOLISTIC EDUCATION

 Our Senior School is dedicated to holistic education.
 This is evident in the extensive array of co-curricular activities in which our students participate.
 Our music program is renowned and our ensembles and orchestras have played to audiences at the Sydney Opera House and major venues in Europe and the USA.
 All students are encouraged to take up a sport choosing from a selection that caters for novices, right through to nationally-ranked athletes who may be eligible for our exciting new Flinders Elite Athlete Program.
-Our co-curricular program is complemented by a range of clubs and societies in activities such as chess, environment, charity work, writing and debating, as well as our Creative Arts offerings, including the Secondary Musical Production opportunity which in 2021 showed 'Legally Blonde'.
+Our co-curricular program is complemented by a range of clubs and societies in activities such as chess, environment, charity work, writing and debating, as well as our Creative Arts offerings.

 LEADERSHIP IN SENIOR SCHOOL